An estimated 2.1 million Canadians suffer from AMD, with an estimated 78,000 developing AMD every year.

 Risk factors are a combination of hereditary, genetic, and lifestyle factors.

-Existing treatment options exist that can delay its onset, sometimes by a decade or more.
+Treatment options exist that can delay its onset, sometimes by a decade or more.
 If caught early enough we can implement a management program to help you maintain strong vision quality.

 If you are over 60 and have otherwise been in good eye health, it can seem counterintuitive to suddenly start getting annual eye exams.
 However, many eye diseases can start off asymptomatic.
 Often, by the time symptoms have become obvious it may be too late to effectively treat the disease.